How to Convert a Gas Log Insert into an Electric Fireplace

 Step 6 - Testing the Fire

-The fire now needs to be tested by turning the power back on and checking that everything works properly and as it should.
-Spend time carefully testing the fire to ensure everything is working properly.
-Ensure that the electric fire is heating up properly otherwise there could be a problem which needs to be addressed as quickly as possible.
+The fireplace now needs to be tested by turning the power back on and checking that everything works properly and as it should.
+Spend time carefully testing the fireplace to ensure everything is working properly.
+Ensure that the electric fireplace is heating up properly otherwise there could be a problem which needs to be addressed as quickly as possible.